wavemaker/docs/learn/on-premise/wme-setup-using-cw.md

 ---
 # WME Setup on ConfigPortal

-- Open wavemaker portal by http://<platformip>:8080.
+- Open wavemaker portal by http://< Platform-Instance-IP >:8080.
 - Setup password for the wavemaker setup portal.
 This password is system level.
 All command line operations are authenticated by this Password.
 Subsequent operations like upgrades needs this password.
     <br/><br/>
     [![](/learn/assets/wme-setup/wme-portal-setup/setting-username-and-password.png)](/learn/assets/wme-setup/wme-portal-setup/setting-username-and-password.png)